Cloudflare-native · Live

 OWASP Top 10 for LLM Applications

-The ten most critical security risks in systems that use large language models — from prompt injection to model theft.
+The ten most critical security risks in systems that use large language models — from prompt injection to unbounded consumption.

-Used: Each OWASP LLM risk is a first-class entity in the knowledge graph, linked to mitigating controls and Cloudflare primitives that implement them.
+Used: Each OWASP LLM risk is a first-class entity in the knowledge graph, linked to mitigating controls and Cloudflare primitives.
+The guardrail enforces them at runtime — LLM01 (injection), LLM05 (output), LLM06 (MCP tools), LLM07 (prompt leak), and LLM10 (denial-of-wallet budgets) — every finding standards-mapped.
 Cross-mapped to MITRE ATLAS via kb_map.

 OWASP Agentic AI